-Mount Pugh Trail is a 10.1 mile moderately trafficked out and back trail located near Darrington, WA that features a lake and is only recommended for very experienced adventurers.
+Mount Pugh Trail is a 10.1 mile moderately trafficked out and back trail located near Darrington, Washington that features a lake and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Darrington: Drive the Mt.
 Loop Hwy. for 14 miles to Road #2095 on the left.
 Proceed for 1 mile.
 A marked trailhead lies ahead.

 Beautiful winter hike.
 Had to park about 1 mile away from trail head b/c of road conditions.
 I would recommend snow shoes and/or at least spikes for your boots.

 Mt Pugh late October was great.
 But so slushy deep snow eventually turned me and all I saw, included dung a group that app armed prepared for snow.
 Made it to work pass.
 Still a beautiful hike to that point.
 I expect others will want to summit despite the snow.

 The switchbacks to Stujack pass were steep and almost the trail was exposed after that.
 The ridge cross was fine,nothing scaring.
 But the scramble to the peak was quite long and you need to look for cains for the boot path, otherwise, the climb could be quite hard.